Receive a free 2 day Cape Town City Stay package when Find out more

 Our overnight accommodation is at a riverside lodge, located on the banks of the Zambezi River on the outskirts of the Zambezi National Park.
 We stay in twin rooms with en-suite bathrooms at the lodge in Victoria Falls, enjoying the facilities, including a swimming pool, internet, bar, laundry services and a restaurant.

-This part of the Zambezi River is famous for offering some of the best white water rafting in the world, an unforgettable experience!
-Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island, swimming in Devil's Pool and bungee jumping.
+This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
+Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides in Batoka Gorge, trips to Livingstone Island and bungee jumping from Victoria Falls Bridge.

 In the morning we set off early along the Great North Road to our next stop, the dynamic city of Johannesburg.

 We travel south through the changing landscapes of northern South Africa, passing from open bushveld dotted with giant baobabs to fields of citrus and maize and then into the densely populated and industrialized Highveld and Gauteng Province, the economic powerhouse of southern Africa.
 We arrive in bustling Johannesburg, the City of Gold, in the late afternoon.
 The overnight lodge offers a traditional braai (barbecue) as an optional meal that can be arranged with your guide on the previous day.

 Our next stop is the world-renowned Kruger National Park, one of Africa's top safari destinations.
 We stay at a safari camp located in a private wildlife concession area inside Kruger Park, sleeping in permanent tents with en-suite bathrooms.